XiaoLinZzz/Distributed-Dictionary/README.md

 # Dictionary Server and Client

+This is an assignment for the course **COMP90015 Distributed Systems**.
+The details can find in the [Assignment1.pdf](Assignment1.pdf)

 This project consists of a simple dictionary server and client system written in Java.
 The server maintains a dictionary of words and their meanings, and the client can connect to the server to perform operations like adding, deleting, searching, and updating words and their meanings.

 ## Prerequisites